fraunhoferfokus/dredger/README.md

 For typical tasks you can use the [just](https://just.systems/man/en/) recipes:

-    build              # Build the local dredger binary download-elements  # Download elements, an OpenAPI documentation viewer download-rapidoc   # Download rapidoc, an OpenAPI documentation viewer download-style     # Download frontend libraries
+    build              # Build the local dredger binary download-deps      # Download all necessary libs for generating async download-elements  # Download elements, an OpenAPI documentation viewer download-rapidoc   # Download rapidoc, an OpenAPI documentation viewer download-style     # Download frontend libraries